dbc60/blog/content/note/math/n6 polynomial.rst

 Polynomial
 ##########

-Any polynomial is a linear combination of :ref:`monomials <monomial>`.
+Any polynomial is a linear combination of :title-reference:`monomials <monomial>`.
 In fact, monomials in the first sense, where the implied coefficient is 1, form the basis of the vector space for all polynomials.